yannkosal/lara-react-crud/README.md

 # Lara-React-CRUD

 This project is a CRUD (Create, Read, Update, Delete) application built using Laravel for the backend and React for the frontend.
+Learn how to create this project from https://youtu.be/VdYfBzOFPUQ

 ## Features
 - Create, read, update, and delete records.